sousarbarb/inesctec_mrdt_hangfa_discovery_q2/docs/index.md

 **GreenAuto: Green innovation for the Automotive Industry**

+This work is co-financed by Component 5 - Capitalization and Business Innovation, integrated in the Resilience Dimension of the Recovery and Resilience Plan within the scope of the Recovery and Resilience Mechanism (MRR) of the European Union (EU), framed in the Next Generation EU, for the period 2021 - 2026, within project GreenAuto, with reference 54.

 - **Operation Code:** 02/C05-i01.02/2022.PC644867037-00000013
 - **Beneficiary:** Peugeot Citröen Automóveis Portugal, S.A.
 - **Work Package:** WP10 - Automated logistics for the automotive industry